Zygomatic nerve

-The zygomatic nerve is a branch of the maxillary nerve, itself a branch of the trigeminal nerve (CN V).
-It travels through the orbit and divides into the zygomaticotemporal and the zygomaticofacial nerve.
-It provides sensory supply to skin over the zygomatic bone and the temporal bone.
-It also carries postganglionic parasympathetic axons to the lacrimal gland.
+The zygomatic nerve is a branch of the maxillary nerve (itself a branch of the trigeminal nerve (CN V)).
+It arises in the pterygopalatine fossa and enters the orbit through the inferior orbital fissure before dividing into its two terminal branches: the zygomaticotemporal nerve and zygomaticofacial nerve.

+Through its branches, the zygomatic nerve provides sensory innervation to skin over the zygomatic bone and the temporal bone.
+It also carries post-ganglionic parasympathetic axons to the lacrimal gland.

 It may be blocked by anaesthetising the maxillary nerve.

 Structure

+Origin

+The zygomatic nerve is a branch of the maxillary nerve (CN V2).
+It arises at the pterygopalatine ganglion.

+Course

-The zygomatic nerve is a branch of the maxillary nerve (CN V2), itself a branch of the trigeminal nerve (CN V).
-It branches at the pterygopalatine ganglion.
-It travels from the pterygopalatine fossa through the inferior orbital fissure to enter the orbit.
-In the orbit, it travels anteriorly along the lateral wall.
+It exits from the pterygopalatine fossa through the inferior orbital fissure to enter the orbit.
+In the orbit, it travels anteriorly along its lateral wall.

 Branches

-Soon after the zygomatic nerve enters the orbit it divides into its branches.
+Soon after the zygomatic nerve enters the orbit, it divides into its branches.
 These include: